Midwife in the Tire Swing

 “Yes.
 It won’t do to cloud one’s prophecies.”

 A chair, most likely the same chair—a fidgety visitor nervous at being surrounded by the minions of Hell, perhaps—squeaked again, distantly muffled, a squeak not in anger, but in anguish.
-“The green timber raspy edge of the voice sounds like Old Scrimshander himself,” whispered Dave Peel.
+“The raspy edge of the voice sounds like Old Scrimshander himself,” whispered Dave Peel.
 “He won’t like us eavesdropping.”
 Dave gave Fr.
 Coughlin a sharp elbow in the ribs as a caution to be silent.

 “Huh.”
 The priest grunted, annoyed at a poke from an unfrocked angel.

 Old Scrimshander cleared his throat.
-There was a banging at the floor at their feet.
+There was a banging at their feet.
 “That you up there, Angel Dave?
 Don’t bother answering.
 I know that it is.
 You and your little homunculus may come down and join us at the grownup table.
 Or not.
 Whatever.”

 “Our village has heard tales of you, Odysseus,” called Joanna.
 “We assembled have all stepped on the cat’s tail in token of your welcome.
 A sidewise spell—widdershins, the invocation of the anti-clockwise.
-Be welcome and come down into the firelight that we may enjoy the full power of your physiognomy.”
+Be welcome and come down into the firelight that we may behold the full glory of your aspect.”

 Father Coughlin gripped Dave just behind the elbow, “Odysseus?
 Does she mean me or the Evil One?”

 “Oh, you by all means, holy guy.
 You are a celebrity.
-The broadcast authorities have put their stamp of approval upon elastic undergarments, chocolate-flavored Ovaltine and radio preachers alike.”
+Plus the broadcast authorities have put their stamp of approval upon elastic undergarments, chocolate-flavored Ovaltine and radio preachers alike.”

-“An’ don’t ’ee forget the soap operas, Davey.”
+“An’ don’t ’ee forget the soap operas, little Davey.”
 Old Scrimshander clumped a cloven hoof upon the table, popping the eye of a roasted lamb and sending it spinning into a puddle of green ale.
-“Our Joanna may love your lapdog priest but she hates you, Child of God.
-Not rashly but in reflection.
-Not in anger, but in accommodation, nothing personal.
+“Our Joanna may love your raggle-taggle priest but she hates you, Child of God.
+Not rashly but after sincere reflection.
+Not in anger, but in accommodation—nothing personal.
 This is love seen from beneath, past its lacy drawers as it were.
 Come ye on down from the attic an’ I’ll give ’ee a peek.”